 Many investment firms are constructing socially conscious mutual funds and ETFs.
 In fact, last year Morningstar launched an ESG scoring system for mutual funds and ETFs which is designed to help socially conscious investors make quicker investment decisions on funds that focus on the ESG criteria.

-The Aspiration Redwood Fund is a new sustainable mutual fund with a low $500 minimum and a “pay what’s fair” expense ratio (you read that right, it’s a donation-based investment company).
+Aspiration offers a sustainable mutual fund with a low $10 minimum, a “pay what’s fair” fee structure, and a capped expense ratio (you read that right, it’s a choose-your-own-fee investment product).